 Become a BNU Ambassador

-There are two types of Ambassador schemes here at BNU and both are for current students.
-Working with the Marketing and Student Recruitment team, you’ll get paid by the University, have a flexible contract that fits around your studies and gain CV enhancing experience.
+As a Student Ambassador you’ll be working with the Marketing and Student Recruitment team, you’ll get paid by the University, have a flexible contract that fits around your studies and gain CV enhancing experience.

 Working as an Ambassador

-When deciding on whether to become a Student or Digital Ambassador, please consider how you will manage this work alongside your degree – your studies must be your priority.
+When deciding on whether to become a Student Ambassador, please consider how you will manage this work alongside your degree – your studies must be your priority.

 If you are an international student, you must also not exceed the number of hours stated on your BRP (Biometric Residence Permits) card, as students on a Tier 4/Student Route Visa are limited to certain time restrictions for the work that they do: